itsjohncs/johncs.com/site/posts/sqlite3_transactions.rst

 How the Connection Object Detects Transactions
 ----------------------------------------------

-When the modules check to see if a transaction is in progress, it inspects the Connection's ``inTransaction`` data member (which is not available from Python).
-This is fine and well if you are only using automatic transaction, but the module can get confused if you ever execute a ``BEGIN`` statement yourself: If the version of SQLite CPython was linked with is older than 3.2.2, [#transaction_check]_ and you've started a transaction manually by executing a ``BEGIN`` statement yourself, the ``inTransaction`` data member may have an incorrect value.
+When the module checks to see if a transaction is in progress, it inspects the Connection's ``inTransaction`` data member (which is not available from Python).
+This is fine and well if you're only using automatic transactions, but the module can get confused if you ever execute a ``BEGIN`` statement yourself: If the version of SQLite CPython was linked with is older than 3.2.2, [#transaction_check]_ and you've started a transaction manually by executing a ``BEGIN`` statement yourself, the ``inTransaction`` data member may have an incorrect value.

 As a rule of thumb, I would advise never executing a ``BEGIN`` statement manually unless you never use the ``sqlite3.Connection.commit()`` function and you've set the ``isolation_level`` to ``None``.